 In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Frederick County

-After a period of service as a rental, property owners often choose to sell their rental.
-Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rental units at best market value for our former landlord clients in Frederick County.
+After a period of service as a property, landlords often choose to sell their rental unit.
+Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rental properties at best market value for our former property management clients in Frederick County.

-If you decide you would like to sell your rental, Get in touch with us and we'll begin by preparing a comparative market analysis to help determine what your property can probably fetch if sold.
+If you decide you would like to sell your rental property, Contact us and we'll start by preparing a comparative market analysis to help determine what your rental can likely fetch if sold.
 We'll also prepare estimated proceeds so you know how much you'll actually take away from the settlement.

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to landlords in Frederick County who have held property for a longer period of time (more than ten years).
-Thanks to IRC Section 1031, a properly structured 1031 exchange allows a landlord to sell a property, to reinvest the proceeds in a new rental property and to defer all capital gain taxes.
+A 1031 Tax Exchange is usually of greatest benefit to real estate investors in Frederick County that have owned rental for a longer period of time (more than ten years).
+Thanks to IRC Section 1031, a properly structured 1031 exchange allows a landlord to sell a property, to reinvest the proceeds in a new rental unit and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”